damian-t-p/damian-t-p.github.io/research.md

 ## Publications and Preprints

+Authorship order in statistics papers is always alphabetical.

 1) I. M. Johnstone, Y. Klochkov, A. Onatski, and D. Pavlyshyn.
 “Spin Glass to Paramagnetic Transition in Spherical Sherrington-Kirkpatrick Model with Ferromagnetic Interaction.”
 (2021). arXiv: 2104.07629.\arXiv{https://arxiv.org/abs/2104.07629}

 2) I. M. Johnstone, Y. Klochkov, A. Onatski, and D. Pavlyshyn.
 “An Edge CLT for the Log Determinant of Gaussian Ensembles.”
 (2020). arXiv: 2011.13723.\arXiv{https://arxiv.org/abs/2011.13723}